 JWST's near-infrared HgCdTe detectors have a correlated noise, known as 1/f noise, that is introduced by the detector readout system (Moseley et al. 2010).
 It results in stripes that can be a limiting factor in how faint of a continuum pipeline processed data can reach when the dispersion direction is parallel to the stripes.
 If the 1/f noise stripes are perpendicular to the dispersion direction, they create faint fluctuations that can mimic emission lines.
 Examples on how to correct for the 1/f noise can be found in the CEERS JWebbinar notebook or in the TSO JWebbinar notebook.

 A source catalog is required to extract the individual spectra from the grism observations.
 The calwebb_spec2 stage accepts the source catalog obtained by running the source_catalog step in calwebb_image3 on the direct image.
 The number of sources extracted during the calwebb_spec2 stage is thus limited by the depth and the covered field of view of the direct imaging.
 The minimal set of columns that need to be provided in the source catalog to run the extraction includes just label and position (as right ascension and declination in degrees).

 Summary of the various steps

-- The assign_wcs step associates a World Coordinate System (WCS) object with each science exposure.
-The WCS object transforms positions in the detector frame to positions in a world coordinate frame, ICRS and wavelength.
+- The assign_wcs step associates a world coordinate system (WCS) object with each science exposure.
+The WCS object transforms positions in the detector frame to positions in the world coordinate frame, ICRS and wavelength.